 - Multiply and divide whole numbers and those involving decimals by 10, 100 and 1,000

 - Recognise and use square numbers and cube numbers, and the notation for squared (²) and cubed (³)

 - Solve problems involving multiplication and division, including using their knowledge of factors and multiples, squares and cubes

-In the statistics block, we will learn to:
+In the fractions block, we will learn to:

-In the measurement block, we will learn to:
+In the decimals and percentages block, we will learn to:

-Throughout the autumn term, year 5 will explore a range of topics across the wider curriculum, including developing their learning on “Space”, the tranquil styles of, "Chinese Art" and the learning how to write "Days and Months" in French.
+Throughout the spring term, year 5 will explore a range of topics across the wider curriculum, including developing their learning on “Materials and Mixtures”, producing beautiful images of based around "Landscape Art" and developing a product for a child in design and technology.

-PE will take place on Thursdays and Fridays for the rest of term where the focus will be on "Movement and receiving" using skills within netball and sessions with the fantastic dance teacher: Mr. Case.
+PE will take place on Tuesdays and Fridays for the rest of term where the focus will be on "Balance, co-ordination and performance" using skills within gymnastics while exploring the most important skills within racquet sports.
 Please ensure that children are dressed appropriately for PE days.